raghavashok24/kira-bank-rfi-bot/README.md

 so "is this actually predicting anything" has an answer you can point to instead of just trusting the label.

+**Bank-rfi is a genuinely rare event, and training accounts for that explicitly.** A real account typically has on the order of a few dozen confirmed "bank rfi" examples against a much larger pool of confirmed-clean ones — real class imbalance, not just a small dataset.
+Three things handle
+this: `class_weight="balanced"` reweights the training loss so the rare positive class isn't drowned out by the majority class; `StratifiedKFold` is used everywhere folding happens (both the calibration step and the CV metrics below) so every fold keeps the true bank-rfi ratio instead of risking a fold with zero positives; and **precision-recall AUC (PR-AUC) is computed and shown alongside ROC-AUC**, because ROC-AUC alone can look misleadingly strong under imbalance — it partly rewards correctly ranking the many easy true negatives, which isn't the hard part.
+PR-AUC specifically measures how well the model finds the rare positives, which is what an early-warning system is actually for.
+Both numbers, plus the training set's positive rate for context, are on the dashboard and in `GET /api/model/history`.

+**A real train/test split, not just cross-validation.** In addition to the random k-fold CV above, every ML-mode retrain also computes a *chronological holdout*: it sorts every confirmed labeled example by its own transaction date, trains a separate classifier only on the oldest ~80%, and evaluates it on the newest ~20% — data never seen during training or during the scaler's fit, avoiding even the subtle preprocessing leakage a shared scaler would introduce.
+This directly answers "would this model have caught last month's bank-rfi cases using only what was known before them", which random CV (which shuffles across all of history) can't tell you on its own.
+A much lower score here than the CV numbers is the clearest signal that recent transaction patterns have drifted from older ones.
+This holdout is evaluation-only — it doesn't shrink the training set the deployed model actually uses, since with only a few dozen positives, permanently holding data back would cost more than it's worth.
+When there isn't yet enough data on both sides of a chronological split (at least 5 of each class in both the train and test slices), the dashboard says so explicitly instead of showing a number computed from too few examples to mean anything.

 **Every score comes with an explanation, never a bare number.** For each open transaction: the specific statistically-significant patterns it matches (e.g. `"amount" is significantly higher in bank-rfi transactions